Bury Drop In

 The Centre is open twice weekly on Tuesdays and Fridays, and the aim is to provide warm food in a friendly, caring non- judgmental environment while offering access to various organisations with experience in specific needs - benefits, housing, drug and alcohol addiction, health issues, etc.

 We have proved this service to be greatly needed and can point to several ‘guests' who, with the Drop In's help, have experienced something of God's love and been able to turn their lives around.

-It's not too late to volunteer, to give or to pray.
+It's never too late to volunteer, to give or to pray.
 More information:

 Contact: David Bonnett